CATEM1NAL/APyday-2/FAQ.md

 I left it in as an option in the YAML since it *is* pretty neat, even if a little broken.
 I don't recommend it as a serious option though.

+Due to this mod adding a persistent point of no return timer, some HUDs might be a bit fucky.
+From my testing there won't be any major issues, but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may potentially hide the hostage counter too.
+Out of all the custom HUDs I tried only MUI and VanillaHUD+ worked exactly as intended.

 ## Does this work in VR?
 No idea!
 Feel free to give it a shot and tell me how it goes, but realistically it *should* work?
 The VR exclusive skill/perk bonuses are not part of this mod and I don't know if VR supports BLT's